ermongroup/cs228-notes/learning/bayesian/index.md

 ### Some Concluding Remarks

 Many distributions have conjugate priors.
 In fact, any exponential family distribution have a conjugate prior.
 Even though conjugacy seemingly solve the problem of computing Bayesian posteriors, there are two caveats: 1.
-Usually practitioners will want to choose the prior $p(\theta)$ to best capture his or her knowledge about the problem, and using conjugate priors is a strong restriction.
+Usually practitioners will want to choose the prior $$p(\theta)$$ to best capture his or her knowledge about the problem, and using conjugate priors is a strong restriction.
 2. For more complex distributions, the posterior computation is not as easy as those in our examples.
 There are distributions for which the posterior computation is still NP hard.

 Conjugate priors is a powerful tool used in many real world applications such as topic modeling (e.g. latent dirichlet allocation) and medical diagnosis.
 However, practitioners should be mindful of its short-comings and consider and compare with other tools such as MCMC or variational inference (also covered in these lecture notes).